-The Carle Foundation Hospital Obstetrics and Gynecology Residency is a large community hospital training program with university affiliations.
-Residents will enjoy access to experienced, subspecialist faculty in a residency training system situated in a culturally diverse college town in the heart of Illinois.
+The Carle Foundation Hospital Obstetrics and Gynecology Residency Program is a large community hospital training program with university affiliation.
+Residents will enjoy access to experienced subspecialist faculty in a residency training system situated in a culturally diverse college town in the heart of Illinois.

 The Carle Foundation Hospital residency program in Obstetrics and Gynecology was approved by ACGME in 2021, with our first cohort of residents starting in July of 2022.